 Why We Exist

-“The Europeans” was born out of the unbearable realization of the historic risk Europeans are facing.
+“The Europeans” was born out of the unbearable realization of the historic risk Europe is facing.

 For years, we have witnessed the erosion of our continent’s economic, cultural, and political influence, and of European identity itself.